-Funeraryimagery changes in Etruscan society as the Etruscans begin to encounter violence and conquest by their Roman neighbors.
-Figures of the underworld demons Charun and Vanth, as well as apotropaic figures, are depicted in tomb paintings and and on sarcophagi during the Etrusco-Roman period.
+Funeraryimagery changed in Etruscan society as the Etruscans began to encounter violence and conquest by their Roman neighbors.
+The figures of the underworld demons Charun and Vanth, as well as apotropaic figures, are depicted in tomb paintings and and on sarcophagi during the Etrusco-Roman period.

 The life-size bronze statue of Aule Metele depicts an Etruscan man dressed and behaving as a Roman.
 The man wears a toga and Roman sandals and is posed in a position of oration, as would be common for a Roman magistrate.
-The sculpture demonstrates the mix of Etruscan and Roman style and culture.
+The sculpture demonstrates the mixing of Etruscan and Roman styles and culture.

 Temple sculpture also changed during the Roman period, with terra cotta pedimental sculptures adorning at least two temples during the second century BCE.
 Both sculpture groups display Graeco-Roman naturalism in the depiction of the body.
 One group wears Roman-style military attire.